cspotcode/hide-facebook-feed-mobile/README.md

 Go to "Extensions" and install "Tampermonkey."
 It'll ask you to enable Developer mode which is required to install extensions.

 Go to "Extensions" again, tap "Tampermonkey" to open the Tampermonkey menu.
-Tap "Dashboard."
+Tap "Dashboard" to open Tampermonkey's UI.

-Go to "Utilities" and find "Import from URL"
+Go to the "Utilities" tab and find "Import from URL."

 Enter this URL and then tap "Install" and "Install" again to confirm: